Jay Leno Slammed On Twitter For Calling Current Late-Night Hosts Too Partisan In Their Political Comedy

 Jay Leno was on the receiving end of some backlash on Wednesday after he claimed that current late-night hosts are being too partisan in their political commentary.
-Leno, the former host of The Tonight Show made these comments during an interview on The Today Show during which he was asked whether he missed the hosting gig.
+Leno, the former host of The Tonight Show, made these comments during an interview on The Today Show.
+Leno was asked whether he missed the hosting gig.

 “No, it’s different.
 I don’t miss it.
 You know, everything now is, if people don’t like your politics, they — everyone has to know your politics,” Leno said.

-He went on to claim that when he hosted The Tonight Show no one knew which political party he favored because he made fun of both sides.
+He went on to claim that when he hosted The Tonight Show, no one knew which political party he favored — because he made fun of both sides.
 Leno also said that he got “hate mail from both sides equally.”

 The veteran comedian’s name started trending on Twitter on Tuesday as people voiced their opinions on his statements.
 Many of them slammed him for being out of touch with the current political reality in the United States.